sonium-labs/jarvis/README.md

-2. Download the Vosk English model from [here](https://alphacephei.com/vosk/models/vosk-model-en-us-0.22.zip) and extract its contents into the provided `model` directory.
+2. Download the Vosk English model from [here](https://alphacephei.com/vosk/models/vosk-model-en-us-0.22.zip) and extract its contents into a new directory called `model`.

 ## Usage